rear/rear.github.com/documentation/features.md

 can be started manually.
 This will simply recover all data into a subdirectory and not touch the hard disks (Phase 2).

-The recovery workflow consists of these parts (identically named modules are indeed the same):
+The *ecovery workflow* consists of these parts (identically named modules are indeed the same):

   1. *Config:* By utilizing the same configuration module, the same